Raiyan27/Form-Data-Extractor-Script/README.md

 # PDF Data Extractor and Summarizer

-This project is a Python script (`extractor.py`) that extracts structured data and generates summaries from PDF files placed in a designated folder (to_be_extracted).
+This project is a Python script (`extractor.py`) that extracts structured data and generates summaries from PDF files placed in a designated folder (`files_to_extract`).

 ## How to Run